Randle, Knicks romp past sputtering Timberwolves 120-107

-Randle scored 31 points with a career high-tying eight of New York’s season-high 19 3-pointers, and the Knicks cruised to a 120-107 victory over the Minnesota Timberwolves.
+MINNEAPOLIS (AP)Julius Randle scored 31 points and had eight of New York’s season-high 19 3-pointers, and the Knicks cruised to a 120-107 victory over the Minnesota Timberwolves on Monday night.

-”I think part of it is guys playing free, not second-guessing, just trusting themselves,” Randle said.

-Jalen Brunson pitched in 23 points and eight assists, RJ Barrett had 22 points and Obi Toppin scored 15 points off the bench for the Knicks (5-5), who built a lead as big as 27 points in the second quarter.
-Barrett interrupted a postgame interview with Randle, pretending to be a TV reporter as he joked that ”Steph Curry” was actually the eight-year veteran’s middle name.
+Jalen Brunson pitched in 23 points and eight assists, RJ Barrett had 22 points and Obi Toppin scored 15 points off the bench for the Knicks (5-5), who built a lead as big as 27 points in the second quarter and never encountered any resistance.

-”He shot ’em up tonight.
-They were all pretty.
-He was big-time for us,” Brunson said.

-Karl-Anthony Towns scored 25 points on 9-for-12 shooting with 13 rebounds and seven assists for the Timberwolves (5-6), who faced a double-digit deficit over the final 35-plus minutes of the game.
-Anthony Edwards added 16 points and nine rebounds.
+Karl-Anthony Towns scored 25 points on 9-for-12 shooting with 13 rebounds and seven assists for the Timberwolves (5-6), who faced a deficit of double-digit points over the final 35-plus minutes of the game.
+Anthony Edwards had 16 points and nine rebounds

-”We just play soft, man.
-Like, every bump, we’re flying all over the place, including myself,” Edwards said. ”Teams just coming in like, `We’re going to take their heart,’ and that’s what’s going on.
-We’re down 20 every game!
-We’ve got to figure it out.”

-”If we play with speed and we share the ball, we’re going to score plenty of points,” Knicks coach Tom Thibodeau said.

-With center Rudy Gobert in the COVID-19 health and safety protocols and out for a second straight game, the Wolves gave up a pair of 38-point quarters to finish the first half in a huge hole at 76-52 after hearing heavy boos from the home crowd.
+With center Rudy Gobert in the COVID-19 health and safety protocols and out for a second straight game, the Timberwolves looked out of it from the start.
+They gave up a pair of 38-point quarters to finish the first half in a huge hole at 76-52.

+The Knicks needed only 98 seconds for a 10-0 run capped by Toppin’s dunk right after a timeout for the Timberwolves that was backgrounded by heavy boos from the home crowd, and their 60-33 lead was only whittled by three points at the break.

-The Timberwolves stopped a three-game losing streak by beating Houston on Saturday with 61% shooting from the floor in Gobert’s first absence, but none of that ball movement carried over.
-Neither did an active defense.
+The Timberwolves stopped a three-game losing streak by beating Houston on Saturday with 61% shooting from the floor in Gobert’s first absence, but none of that ball movement and active defense carried over two nights later against their former coach Tom Thibodeau.

-”We just ain’t making it hard for the other team, I feel like,” Edwards said. ”They’re just coming down the court, getting into their sets.”

 The Knicks, who played their second game without injured center Mitchell Robinson, fared just fine on defense without their primary rim protector.
 They tightened up on the perimeter, too, after allowing a franchise-record 27 3-pointers in a 133-118 loss to Boston on Saturday.